Man who told police of plans to rob his way to Mexico faces federal charges

 Moloney is charged federally with one count each of interference of commerce by robbery and bank robbery.
 The robbery charge filed at the Penobscot Judicial Center is expected to be dropped after the federal case is concluded.

-He has been held at the Penobscot County Jail unable to post $100,000 cash bail since June 20.
+He has been unable to post $100,000 cash bail on the Milford robbery charge since June 20.
+Moloney currently is being held at the Cumberland County Jail in Portland on unrelated charges, according to the jail’s inmate list.

 Moloney asked to be charged in federal court, according to the affidavit.
 Why he made that request is not included in the document.